axonasif/dotsh/README.md

 # Quickstart for local machine

 Right now **only Linux and MacOS is supported**.
-In theory it could work on other \*nix systems and maybe Windows, that said, the script would run fine but some special handling of how things are installed or configured needs to be done for these systems, please contribute if you're an user of an "unsupported" system.
+In theory it could work on other \*nix systems and maybe Windows, that said, the script could run fine but some special handling of how things are installed or configured needs to be done for other systems, please contribute if you're an user of an "unsupported" system.

 ## Prerequisites